 If crisp mountain air is something you are craving, make sure Tagaytay is on your itinerary.
 It is just a quick drive from Manila, so it is extremely easy to get to.
 The main tourist hotspot here is Taal Volcano, where you’ll be able to swim and fish in the crater lake.
 Other activities on the volcano include hiking, horseback rides, and camping at the crater.
 If you’re traveling with children and feel Taal Volcano will be to strenuous, be sure to check out Picnic Grove, which offers horseback riding, zip-lining, and is a great picnic spot to take in the spectacular views of Tagaytay.

 If all you want in life is soft white sand beaches and crystal clear blue waters, look no further than Bohol.
-This is another ideal spot for divers, so whether you’re seasoned in SCUBA or hoping to learn you can do either in Bohol.
+There is plenty of things to do in Bohol, particuarly if you love to dive.
+Whether you’re seasoned in SCUBA or hoping to learn you can do either in Bohol.
 One of the best diving spots here is Balicasag Island, and it caters to beginners and advanced divers alike.
 If diving isn’t your cup of tea, visit the famous Chocolate Hills, Tarsier Sanctuary, or Pamilacan Island.

 8. Cebu City